jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 - **Tool**: `stack install hindent`
 - **Tool**: `stack install stylish-haskell`

-For small projects, I like using my own, personal style.
-However, for larger projects it's a burden to ask contributors to learn my personal style.
-In these cases, tools come into play.
+For small projects, I have an idea of what style I like best.
+However, for larger projects it's unfair to ask contributors that they learn the ins and outs of my style.
+Situations like these call for automated solutions.

 `go fmt` famously solved this problem for Golang by building the formatting tool into the compiler.
-For Haskell, there's [hindent][][^one-tool]. `hindent` can be installed through Stack, and `vim-hindent` shims it.
+For Haskell, there's [hindent][][^one-tool]. `hindent` can be installed through Stack, and `vim-hindent` is a Vim plugin that shims it.

 But I said I'm partial to my own style in personal projects.
 There's another Haskell formatter that's much less invasive: [stylish-haskell][].
-It basically only works with `import`s, `case` branches, and record fields, aligning them vertically.
+It basically only reformats `import`s, `case` branches, and record fields, aligning them vertically.
 And in fact, it's possible to use this alongside `hindent`.

-With these three tools, I can pick the right hammer for the job:
+With these three tools, I can pick the right tool for the job:

-- **Bare hands**: manually control the style myself
+- **Hand saw**: let `haskell-vim` config control the indentation
-- **Normal hammer**: run `stylish-haskell` only
+- **Table saw**: run `stylish-haskell` only
-- **Sledgehammer**: run `hindent` only
+- **Chainsaw**: run `hindent` only
-- **Sledgehammer, then band-aid**: run `hindent`, then `stylish-haskell`
+- **Chainsaw, then sand paper**: run `hindent`, then `stylish-haskell`

-Getting them to play together requires a bit of config, which you can see below.
+Getting them to play together requires a bit of config, so I've included mine at the end of the post.

 ## Quickfix & Sign Columns